DavidLPearce/AvoidAttract/README.md

 Attraction of species B to species A could also result in high T2/T1 ratios, but would result in lower ratios of T4/T3.

+Avoidance of species A from species B would result in higher ratios of T4/T3.

 For more information on Attraction-Avoidance Ratios please see references.